 “Shorthanded,” an “immediately compelling” (Dance Metro DC) work, visually represents stories of coming of age.
 Reminisce with an inter-generational cast and revisit objects tied to life landmarks; the at-the-time impact of cassette tape, VHS, paper dolls, IBM 3033, Shorthand notation and other blips on the relentless march of cultural change.
 Featuring: Jane Franklin Dance with Forty+.

-As the COVID-19 pandemic continues to take a toll on the arts industry, we launched a “Keep Artists Employed” Artist Support Fund to help offset the loss of income due to cancelled rehearsals, residencies, after school programs, projects and performances.
+As the COVID-19 pandemic continues Artist Support Fund helps offset the loss of income due to cancelled rehearsals, residencies, after school programs, projects and performances.
 100% of the proceeds goes directly to our artists.

 Artist Support Fund